 At Key stage 3

-Following a two year programme of study, the required mathematical skills will be developed through subject content.
-All students will build on the foundations laid at KS2, securing the basics and demonstrating a good understanding of the content through application and problem solving.
+The year 8 students will be completing the second year of a two year programme of study for key stage 3 students.
+The required mathematical skills will be developed through subject content.
+All students will build on the foundations laid KS2 and year 7, securing the basics and demonstrating a good understanding of the content through application and problem solving.
 Once a level of mastery has been demonstrated the students will move on to new areas of mathematics to include:

 * higher level number skills